ThiagoBfim/oci-tips/OCI Developing Cloud Native Applications/README.md

 R: Apply maxSurge and maxUnavailable in the Deployment spec

-9. You weant to allow applications running on an OCI compute instance leveraging OCI SDKs to call other OCI services.
+9. You want to allow applications running on an OCI compute instance leveraging OCI SDKs to call other OCI services.

 R: Instance Principal is the capability in the Oracle Cloud Infrastructure Identity and Access Management (IAM) service that allows you to make service calls from an instance